-Immunizations available at a cost, through the Student Health Center include Measles, Mumps, Rubella, Hepatitis B, Tetanus, Diphtheria, Pertussis, Influenza, Human Papilloma Virus and Meningococcal meningitis vaccines.
+Immunizations are available at a cost, through the Student Health Center include MMR (Measles, Mumps, Rubella), Hepatitis B, TDAP (Tetanus, Diphtheria, Pertussis), Influenza, and Human Papilloma Virus (HPV) vaccines.
 For the price of a specific vaccine, please contact the health center.

 CSUSB has joined theCalifornia Immunization Registry (CAIR),a computer-based immunization tracking system developed to assist medical providers and/or approved agencies to track and review immunization information for individuals.
 This will help remind patients to avoid unnecessary or redundant immunizations, and control disease outbreaks.
 Information in CAIR is only available to authorized providers/agencies and local health departments in California, and the California Department of Public Health.

 Click here for more information on Immunizations and CAIR

 The Family PACT program is a State program that provides clinical services for family planning at no cost to eligible California residents.
 After enrolling in Family PACT, students will receive a teal Health Access Program (HAP) card, which can be used at any provider that offers Family PACT in California.